-ASHP President-elect Thomas J. Johnson, with the approval of the Board of Directors, appoints members of ASHP Committees.
+ASHP President-elect Paul C. Walker, with the approval of the Board of Directors, appoints members of ASHP Committees.
 ASHP members are encouraged to recommend themselves or other members for appointment.

 In making recommendations for appointments, the President-elect takes into consideration geographic distribution, personal qualifications, and previous experience in ASHP and affiliated state societies.
-ASHP is especially interested in having recommendations that help ensure sufficient diversity in appointments.
-ASHP is also interested in identifying new practitioners, residents, and students who are well equipped to serve ASHP through engagement on a committee.
+ASHP is especially interested in receiving recommendations that help ensure our committee appointments reflect the diverse demographics, experiences and perspectives of our members, and the patients and communities they serve.
+ASHP is also interested in identifying new practitioners, residents, pharmacy technicians, and students to serve ASHP through engagement on a committee.